 Patches: You will receive 1 patch per scout for the program you have selected

-Dates in 2014: We have many workshops dates available each month.
+Dates: We have many workshops dates available each month.
 Please contact a Reservations Associate for current openings.

 To make a reservation download the Cub Scout Workshop Request Form.
 Submit a completed copy by fax (510) 729-7324 or by email at least 6 weeks in advance.
 We are unable to accommodate bookings less than 2 weeks prior to the event.